reicraftscodes/reicraftscodes/README.md

 ## 👋 Hi, I’m @reicraftscodes.

 - 🌱 I’m seeking a full time Associate/ Junior Full-Stack Software Engineer position, preferably in Java Spring React to gain more experience in this field.
-- ⚡ Fun fact: I love to play drums and play online games.
+- ⚡ Fun fact: I love to travel, play drums and play online games.
 - ☕️ Loves a freshly brewed cup of coffee.

 <!---